 Furthermore, all forms of resistance training, including progressive overload, elevate glycogen metabolization.
 This form of sugar powers your workouts, the more efficiently your body uses it, the more stamina you will have.

 How to Increase Endurance

-As explained in this endurance vs stamina article, the former is the ability to just keep-going, immense strength isn’t as vital as for stamina.
+As explained in this endurance vs stamina article, the former is the ability to just keep going.
+Strength isn’t as vital as for endurance.